-Table 1.1 - Consultation for CEMP and sub-plans
+Table 1-1 - Consultation for CEMP and sub-plans - Preliminary Works Site 1

 Agency /stakeholder Feedback Where addressed Liverpool Plains Shire Council Identified approval is needed, a S138 application needs to be applied for through the NSW Planning Portal Section 3.3 and CTMP (Appendix E) has been updated to include the S138 application.
 Water usage - LPSC does have a stand for supply in the industrial estate, however water restrictions may impact availability/volume should they be introduced Risk of water restrictions and the potential need for additional water sources has been described in Section 2.2.5.
 The truck suggested, 25m <50t, would appear to be a restricted access vehicle (RAV).
 Permits will be needed through NHVR for any RAV.
 This is referred to in other documents as well The requirement for Heavy Vehicle National Law (NSW) exemption notice has been incorporated in the in Section 3.3 and CTMP (Appendix E).
 No commentary on ensuring no damage to Council's road infrastructure in line with CoA 3.11.
 Particularly as Nicholsons Lagoon Road is unsealed, with deliveries there is a risk of increased damage to the road compared to normal usage.
 Dilapidation surveys will be completed in consultation with Liverpool Plains Shire Council as detailed in the CTMP (Appendix E).
 NSW DPI Agriculture The CEMP is thorough.
 In terms of agricultural land, the main concerns are the risk of biosecurity breach into and out of the site and impacts on surrounding holdings.
-We suggest expanding 5.2.1 to include an agricultural biosecurity management plan that extends to pests, weeds, and diseases.
-The local Lands Services Office can assist with endemic pest species and their management.
-A new table for biosecurity mitigation measures table has been incorporated in Section 5.2.1.
+We suggest expanding 5.2.1 to include an agricultural biosecurity management plan that extends to pests, weeds, A new table for biosecurity mitigation measures table has been incorporated.

-1 Contemporary Government Departments and agencies are: Department of Primary Industries (DPI) Fisheries, DPI Agriculture, Department of Planning and Environment (DPE) Water, Heritage NSW, DPE: Biodiversity, Conservation and Sciences Directorate (BCS), Crown Lands, Local Land Services and Office of Energy and Climate Change.
+&lt;sup>1 Contemporary Government Departments and agencies are: Department of Primary Industries (DPI) Fisheries, DPI Agriculture, Department of Planning, Housing and Infrastructure (DPHI), Department of Climate Change, Energy, the Environment and Water (DCCEEW), Crown Lands, Local Land Services.